Phrygana/vfr-plant-humanities/session_three/README.md

 <param ve-map
-	   center="Q122214443"
+	   center="Q2047396"
 	   zoom="80"
-	   caption="This is the city of Shkodra in northern Albania.">
+	   caption="This is the Mycenaean Palace of Nestor in Messenia, Greece.">